skeller01/data_projects_course/data.md

 - Ask people how they would get started

 ### Teaching Activities
-- Logic Models
+- How can using data help inform new products or understand problems
-- AARRR Metrics
+- Influence Diagrams
-- Assessing root cause issues with metrics
+- Writing good problem statements

 #### Check for Understanding
+- Write influence diagram based on a data product
-- Explain the main components of a logic model
+- Understand components of a good problem statement

-- What are the characteristics of good metrics
+## Conclusion
+- Provide template for problem statement
+- Talk about data discovery through data stewards

 ### Assessment for Learning
 - Practice problem from business case